laserpants/powerpants/README.md

   | otherwise = fst (findMax px)
 ```

-The additive inverse of a polynomial is constructed by negating the second component of each element in the list.
+The additive inverse of a polynomial is constructed simply by negating all values in the map.

 ```haskell
 pneg (Px px) = Px (Map.map negate px)